Dantalian5/Dantalian5/README.md

 ### ⚡️ A quick introduction

-- 🌱 I’m currently learning the base of web development (html, css, js)
+- 🌱 I’m currently learning: Next.js, Unity testing, Nest.js
 - 👯 I’m looking to collaborate on entry projects (or wherever I can be of assistance.)
 - 💼 I'm open to freelancing projects.
 - 🤟🏻 I love science, especially physics and math.
-I enjoy music and love spending long hours with my guitar.
-I'm also fond of video games, particularly retro ones.
+I enjoy music and videogames, particularly retro ones.

 ---